ebikatsudon/demo-site/content/docs/misc-formatting/_index.md

 {{</* relref "#anchor" */>}}
 {{</* relref "example.md#anchor" */>}}
 ```
-`ref` and `relref` can be used in conjunction Markdown to create hyperlinks.
+`ref` and `relref` can be used in conjunction with Markdown to create hyperlinks.
 A hyperlink that references the "Creating Your Hugo Site" page, for example, would look like the following in Markdown:

 ```pseudo
 [Creating Your Hugo Site]({{< ref "/docs/creating-your-hugo-site" >}} "Creating Your Hugo Site")